msalahat2015/IoT-IDS/README.md

-## Evaluating Artificial Intelligence models for IoT Network Intrusion Detection: An Analysis of Performance and Time Efficiency
+## Benchmarking AI models for IoT Network Intrusion Detection:An Analysis of Performance and Time Efficiency

 COMP9340 – Computer Security Course - 2025